Category Archives: Fab Finds

 {Before & After} An Affordable Kitchen Makeover

 This post has been a long time coming.
 We moved into our house three and a half years ago with the intentions of doing a little bit of work in our kitchen.
-While dreams of tearing down walls and granite counter tops may be far off in the distance, my husband and I found some great affordable alternatives to turn a bland, dated kitchen into an updated, garden-inspired breath of fresh air.
+While dreams of tearing down walls and granite counter tops may be far off in the distance, my husband and I found some great affordable alternatives using a kitchen renovation cost estimator to turn a bland, dated kitchen into an updated, garden-inspired breath of fresh air.
 With most of the major portions being done over a year ago, nothing ever seems to be “done,” which is why it has taken me awhile to post this.
 But the last few finishing touches have turned a once uninspiring room to a place where I could stay and cook all day.

 So here are some pictures of what our kitchen looked like prior to the changes: